TheOnly8Z/combine_evo/README.md

 Eastern Elites have the same equipment as Eastern Dispatch units, plus the following:

 **ZR-68**: Flexible automatic rifle with underbarrel shotgun attached.
 When enemies are close, elites will fire the underbarrel weapon unless it is empty.
-- Compared to the AR2, the weapon is more accurate, but has slower bursts and a lower capacity.
+- Compared to the AR2, this weapon is more accurate, but has slower bursts and a lower capacity.
+- There is a brief aim time required to fire this weapon.
 - The underbarrel shotgun does the same damage as the SPAS-12 with bigger spread.

 **External Bodyplates**: Eastern Elites wear external armor on their thighs and left shoulder.